Skip to main content

 Trust Services Login

 As SSB&T learns more about COVID-19, we are taking precautionary action to protect our customers and employees while continuing to serve our customer's financial needs.
-Our branch drive-thru motor banks will remain open during normal business hours and we are limiting lobby access to appointment-only with Social Distancing and other Safety Measures in place.
+Our branch drive-thru motor banks will remain open during normal business hours and we are limiting lobby access with Social Distancing and other Safety Measures in place.
 The safety of our customers and team members is our priority.

 We encourage you to use our online banking service whenever possible.
 If you have not enrolled, please consider doing so from our home page by clicking "Sign-Up For Online Banking" from the Account Login box.
 An Online Banking Guide is linked below under Resources.
 Our online tools are available 24/7 from anywhere.
 You can view your account balances, transfer between accounts, pay bills, and more.
 Download our mobile app and use our remote deposit feature if you have a check to deposit and prefer to bank from home.